 - If Veeam Backup & Replication fails to create a storage snapshot, VMs whose disks are located to the storage system will not be processed by the job.
 To fail over to the regular VM processing mode and back up or replicate such VMs in the regular processing mode, select the Failover to standard backup check box.

-- [For secondary NetApp storage systems] If Veeam Backup & Replication cannot create a storage snapshot on NetApp SnapMirror or SnapVault, the job will not back up VMs whose disks are located to the storage system.
+- [For secondary NetApp, HPE Nimble and HPE 3PAR storage systems] If Veeam Backup & Replication cannot create a storage snapshot on secondary storage arrays, the job will not back up VMs whose disks are located on the storage system.
 To fail over to Backup from Storage Snapshots on the production storage, select the Failover to primary storage snapshot check box.
-If Veeam Backup & Replication fails to create a storage snapshot on NetApp SnapMirror or SnapVault, it will trigger the storage snapshot on the primary NetApp storage and use it as a source for backup.
-Note, however, that Backup from Storage Snapshots on the primary NetApp storage will put additional load on the production environment.
+If Veeam Backup & Replication fails to create a storage snapshot on secondary storage arrays, it will trigger the storage snapshot on primary storage arrays and use it as a source for backup.
+Note, however, that Backup from Storage Snapshots on primary storage arrays will put additional load on the production environment.